dmedeiros84/accounts-receivable-collections-analysis/README.md

 - `dashboard/` - Power BI dashboard file
 - `documents/` - Business analysis documentation and executive insights
 - `images/` - Dashboard screenshots

+> Note: This project uses a simulated dataset created for portfolio purposes.
+The data does not represent any real company or customer.